criyle/go-judge/README.md

 #### cgroup v2 support

-The cgroup v2 is supported by `executorserver` now when running as root since more Linux distribution are enabling cgroup v2 by default (e.g. Ubuntu 21.10+, Fedora 31+).
+The cgroup v2 is supported by `go-judge` now when running as root since more Linux distribution are enabling cgroup v2 by default (e.g. Ubuntu 21.10+, Fedora 31+).
 However, for kernel < 5.19, due to missing `memory.max_usage_in_bytes` in `memory` controller, the memory usage is now accounted by `maxrss` returned by `wait4` syscall.
 Thus, the memory usage appears higher than those who uses cgroup v1.
 For kernel >= 5.19, `memory.peak` is being used.

-When running in containers, the `executorserver` will migrate all processed into `/api` hierarchy to enable nesting support.
+When running in containers, the `go-judge` will migrate all processed into `/api` hierarchy to enable nesting support.

-When running in Linux distributions powered by `systemd`, the `executorserver` will contact `systemd` via `dbus` to create a transient scope as cgroup root.
+When running in Linux distributions powered by `systemd`, the `go-judge` will contact `systemd` via `dbus` to create a transient scope as cgroup root.

 #### CentOS 7